Animesh-Padhy/mle-training/README.md

 - Created Wheel (.whl) and Source distribution (tar.gz) files.
 - Configured setuptools according to best practices for packaging Python projects.

+### Docker
+- built a Docker container for your housing price prediction library.
+- Tested the container locally to ensure it runs as expected.
+- Created a DockerHub account.
+- Pushed the Docker image to DockerHub.
+- Finally, tested pulling the image from DockerHub and running it to ensure everything works as expected.

 ### download the env.yml
 to run the script use the mle-dev enviroment